The Best Guide to Whale Watching in Iceland

 Humpback and minke whales may be the most common baleen whales, but they are not the only ones that can be seen swimming in Iceland's waters.

 Fin whales are the second largest animals on Earth, behind only the aforementioned blue whales.
-On average, they have a size of 65 feet (20 meters) and weigh 40-50 tons.
+On average, they're 65 feet (20 meters) long and weigh 40-50 tons.
 They are more commonly seen around Iceland than the blue whale, with an estimated 30,000 to 40,000 individuals living in the North Atlantic Ocean.

 Sperm Whales